All Episodes

 Today, progress is the truth that dare not speak its name.

-Major environmental and social achievements are barely known, and when mentioned, universally disbelieved.
+Major environmental and social achievements are barely known and when mentioned, universally disbelieved.

-And he goes on to cite things like a 53% reduction in greenhouse gas emissions over the past 25 years, which makes it so much better for me and everybody else that I know that uh I guess the housing crisis doesn't matter anymore.
+And he goes on to cite things like a 53% reduction in greenhouse gas emissions over the past 25 years, which makes it so much better for me and everybody else that I know that I guess the housing crisis doesn't matter anymore.

 Massive wage stagnation doesn't matter anymore.